 by Daniel Leavitt, Development Director, Arizona’s Children Association

-Arizona’s Children Association (AzCA) serves more than 40,000 children, individuals and families in all 15 counties in the state each year.
-It provides a myriad of programs, each tailored to the needs of a particular child, individual or family.
+Each year, Arizona’s Children Association (AzCA) serves more than 40,000 children, individuals and families in all 15 counties in the state.
+It provides myriad programs, each tailored to the needs of the particular child, individual or family.

-Founded in 1912, AzCA is now one of the oldest and largest not-for-profit child welfare and behavioral health agencies in Arizona.
-All programs are family-focused, strength-based, culturally sensitive and outcome-driven.
-The organization’s professionally trained, caring and dedicated staff provides a continuum of services that help create and sustain a healthy family environment.
+Founded in 1912, AzCA is one of the oldest and largest not-for-profit child welfare and behavioral health agencies in Arizona.
+All programs are family focused, strength based, culturally sensitive and outcome driven.
+In Yavapai County, AzCA does the following:

-- Foster care and adoption — Recruits and trains foster and adoptive parents to provide safe, stable homes for kids in Arizona’s foster care system.
+- Recruits, trains and supports foster and adoptive parents to provide safe, stable homes for kids in Arizona’s foster care system

-- Interstate Compact on the Placement of Children (ICPC) & Home Assessment/Courtesy Supervision (HACS) — Provides assessment and support to children placed by courts across state and county lines.
+- Provides assessment and support to children placed by the courts across state and county lines.

-- Young adult services — Teaches life skills to current and former foster youth ages 16-21.
+- Teaches life skills to current and former foster youth ages 16 to 21.

-- Parents As Teachers — Provides a free home visitation program, which partners with families to prepare their children for success in school and life.
+- Offers a free home visitation program that partners with families to prepare their children for success in school and life.

-- Free resources offered — Gives diapers, safety equipment and referral support to local families in need.
+- Has access to free resources, including diapers, safety equipment and referral support for local families in need.

-Visit arizonaschildren.org/taxcredit to learn more, donate or read about tax credit frequently asked questions.
-The organization cannot provide tax advice, so please consult your tax adviser or visit the Arizona Department of Revenue online.
+Visit arizonaschildren.org/taxcredit to learn more, donate or read Tax Credit Frequently Asked Questions.
+AzCA cannot provide tax advice, so please consult your tax adviser or visit the Arizona Department of Revenue online.